Carnival: Development

 In the Rhineland in 1823, the first modern Carnival parade took place in Cologne.
-Carnaval (Fasching or Fastnacht in Germany) mixed pagan traditions with Christian traditions.
+Carnaval (Karneval, Fasching or Fastnacht in Germany) mixed pagan traditions with Christian traditions.
 Pre-Lenten celebrations featured parades, costumes and masks to endure Lent's withdrawal from worldly pleasures.

 Other areas developed their own traditions.
 In the United Kingdom, West Indian immigrants brought with them the traditions of Caribbean Carnival; however, the Carnivals now celebrated at Notting Hill, Leeds, Yorkshire, and other places became divorced from their religious origin and became secular events that take place in the summer months.